Statistics in

 in 1988, and I’ve also worked in

-How to reach me: my official Bell Hall 213 office hours will start off as MW 3-3:30 & 4:30-4:50, TTh 1:30-2 & by appointment, with changes to be announced/posted; also, feel free to ask me (or leave me) questions by phone (747-6845; “SIR-OUIJA”) or email (Lesser (at) utep.edu; when you email, please include “5pm class” and a meaningful topic in the subject line).
-It’s both my job and privilege to serve you and offer guidance.
+How to reach me: my official Bell Hall 213 office hours will start off as Mon 4-4:50 & by appointment, with additional hours and changes to be announced/posted; also, feel free to ask me (or leave me) questions by phone (747-6845; “SIR-OUIJA”) or email (Lesser (at) utep.edu; when you email, please include “Monday class” in the subject line).
+It’s my job and privilege to serve you and provide guidance so no need for you to wait a week until our next class meeting to get a question answered.
+(In fact, I may send an email to the whole class in between some meetings to offer additional information or materials, so check your email regularly.)
+For your protection, emailed inquiries about confidential information such as grades must be from your UTEP account and accompanied by your 800 number.

 Grades: determined by the usual cutoffs of 90, 80, 70, 60, based on these parts:

-Projects (65%): All assignments must be word-processed with double-spacing and a standard 12-point font, checked for spelling/grammar, have any appropriate output or graphics electronically pasted into the document, and have complete references in APA style.
-Exercises/sections should be clearly marked, assembled in order, and stapled (not put into a folder or sleeve) with an identification coverpage on top.
-Most projects will be done in teams of 3 or 4 unless otherwise announced.
+presentations (see resources for giving oral presentations).
+All assignments must be word processed with double-spacing and a standard 12-point font (e.g., Times New Roman), checked for spelling and grammar, and have any appropriate output/graphics electronically pasted into the document.
+Exercises/sections should be clearly marked, assembled in order, and stapled (not put into a folder or sleeve) with a meaningfully-titled identification coversheet on top.
+Many projects will be assigned to be done in teams.

-Final (35%): Mon., Dec.
-10 as scheduled by UTEP; the registration booklet assigns us to 4-6:45pm, but we’ll see if it’s feasible and better to shift things a bit later that day; you’ll be allowed your calculator and provided appropriate tables and formulas as announced
+Final (35%): Mon., May 11, as scheduled by UTEP (actually, the registration booklet assigns us to 4-6:45pm, but we’ll see if it’s feasible and better to shift things to start at 5pm that day); you’ll be allowed your calculator and provided appropriate tables and formulas as announced

-Attendance: Subject to change if required by UTEP policy, your final course average will have 2 – 3U – E points added to it, where U = number of unexcused absences and E = number of excused absences.
-This reflects how crucial participation and attendance are for this course, but without penalizing someone who has only 1 or 2 (excused) absences.
+Attendance: Subject to change if required by UTEP policy, your final course average will have 1.5 – 3U – E points added to it, where U = number of unexcused absences and E = number of excused absences.
+This reflects how crucial participation and attendance are for this kind of interactive, beyond-the-book course, but without penalizing someone who has rare (excused) absences. [see “Attendance” section for more details]

 Textbook: Vogt, W. P. (2007).
 Quantitative Research Methods for Professionals.